From the Program Director

 United Nations Security Council Resolution 1540 requires that all States must have and enforce laws and regulations to help prohibit the spread of weapons of mass destruction within or across their borders, complementing and supporting implementation of other nonproliferation treaties, conventions and other resolutions.
 However, many States struggle to implement these obligations effectively — they lack the capacity or expertise to control the many different materials and technologies that constitute a proliferation risk.

 Consequently, many States have asked for assistance and many states, international governmental, and non-governmental organizations have offered assistance.
 But until Stimson’s Assistance Support Initiative, there was no comprehensive resource to connect those who need help with who are offering help.

 Phase 1: Build it

 During Phase I of this project, the ASI team created a public, searchable database of assistance programs and projects that combat the proliferation of chemical, biological, radiological and nuclear (CBRN) weapons and their means of delivery, as well as reach out to those States seeking assistance.
 This database serves as a single source of valuable information for States interested in receiving or providing nonproliferation assistance.

 Phase 2: Improve it

-In the next phase, the team will expand and improve the database and web tool, add and update data on assistance projects and programs, increase the availability of database information to States seeking assistance, provide training on using the tool, and establish an advisory group to conduct regular reviews of the tool’s benefits for CBRN nonproliferation assistance.
+During Phase II, the team expanded and improved the ASI Database, added and updated data on assistance projects and programs, increased the availability of database information to States seeking assistance, provided training on how to most effectively use the tool, and established an Advisory Board to conduct regular reviews of the tool’s benefits for CBRN nonproliferation assistance.